lindsaygelle/nook/gender/README.md

 # Gender
-Gender exports the various genders of Character found in the Animal Crossing series.
+Gender exports the various genders of characters found in the Animal Crossing series.